Reduction of physical prototypes needed

 The CFD results showed that the best way to solve the problem was by inserting pipe segments in order to create a curve in the duct.
 This would then need to have an optimal shape as to refrain from accelerating the flow too much, as well as to avoid any kind of recirculation or vortice.

-Finally, an air guide plate was also added to further prevent the creation of any vortice, and other simulations were carried in parallel to find out the optimal angle for construction
+Finally, an air guide plate was also added to further prevent the creation of any vortice, and other simulations were carried out in parallel to find out the optimal angle for construction.

 Glanzner’s client was impressed by the results, and the improvement in the design delivered by Sebastian.